What is Cremation?

 the cremation Process

 From the time we take your loved one into our care, they are always under the respectful care and supervision of our trained, professional staff.
 At a minimum, the deceased's body is placed in a rigid cardboard container that is combustible and is then placed into the cremation chamber.
 This container is used to preserve the dignity of the deceased while loading the body into the crematory, as well as for the safety of the crematory personnel.
 There is also a variety of cremation caskets that are available.
-Following the cremation, the cremation human body is processed into particles of common size and placed into an urn.
+Following the cremation, the cremated human body is processed into particles of common size and placed into an urn.

 Why choose us?